Default.com Pricing: Plans and Costs

 Final Verdict: Default vs. ZoomInfo

-The choice between Default and ZoomInfo depends on whether your primary challenge is inbound workflow orchestration or go-to-market intelligence:
+The choice between Default and ZoomInfo depends on whether your primary challenge is inbound workflow orchestration or go-to-market intelligence.

 Default is a workflow engine built for B2B SaaS companies that need to consolidate fragmented inbound tools into one orchestration layer.
-Pricing starts at $750/month plus $45 per user.
+Pricing starts at $750/month plus $45 per user, billed annually.
 It lets RevOps teams build AI-powered routing, automated scheduling, and enrichment workflows with real-time debugging.
 This focused approach works best for Series A-C companies with strong inbound motions, RevOps teams replacing Chili Piper, LeanData, and Calendly, and organizations that value granular workflow control over their lead-to-meeting conversion path.

 Default Pricing FAQ